-Young Epilepsy/St Piers and its staff are committed to applying the eight Caldicott Principles to health and social data at all times: -
+Young Epilepsy and those working for or with the organisation are committed to applying the eight Caldicott Principles to health and social data at all times: -

-- 1. Justify the purpose (s) for using confidential information; - 2.
-Only use it when absolutely necessary; - 3.
+- 1. Justify the purpose (s) for using confidential information; - Only use it when absolutely necessary; - 3.
 Use the minimum that is required; - 4.
-Access should be on a strict need-to-know basis: - 5.
+Access should be on a strict need-to-know basis; - 5.
 Everyone must understand his or her responsibilities; - 6.
-Understand and comply with the law; - 7.
-The duty to share information can be as important as the duty to protect confidentiality.
+Understand and comply with the law;

+- 7. The duty to share information can be as important as the duty to protect confidentiality.
 (This Principle must not be applied without having consulted with the Data Protection Officer first.) - 8.
 Inform patients and service users about how their confidential information is used